 If you prefer to always view the website in English, please click here.

-State-of-the-art blue energy has been presented as an alternative to traditional radiators for years, but is it really efficient?
-We analysed radiators of this type, which use a “blue sun” heat transfer fluid, so that you can see whether they are suitable for your home or office.
+In recent years, the latest-generation blue energy has positioned itself an alternative to traditional radiators, but are they really efficient?
+It's time to analyse this type of radiator, which uses "Blue Sun" heat transfer fluid, to help you decide whether they are suitable for your home or office.

-A blue heat radiator is an electric radiator that has been rated as more being efficient because it consumes less power than a standard low consumption radiator.
+A blue heat radiator is an electric radiator that has been rated as more being efficient as it consumes less than a standard energy-efficient radiator.

 How does a blue heat radiator work?

-The operation of a blue heat radiator is based on a phenomenon known as the Joule effect.
+Blue heat radiators operate in accordance with a phenomenon known as the Joule effect.
 It sounds complicated, but it isn't.
-Wherever there is an electric current, there are electrons moving at high speed and bumping into each other in such a way that they generate heat.
+Wherever there is electric current there are electrons moving at high speed and colliding in such a way that they generate heat.

-In the case of blue heating, the heat is concentrated in a resistor that in turn heats the fluid inside the radiator.
-The temperature of this oil rises and heats the outer casing, to heat a house like any other radiator.
+Where blue heat is concerned, the heat is concentrated in an electrical resistor that in turn heats the fluid inside the radiator.
+The temperature of this oil increases and heats the outer casing, heating the house just like any other radiator does.

 Advantages and disadvantages of blue heat